 If the tooth is missing, getting them stabilised either on the adjacent tooth or on a dental implant is the way to stabilise.
 If the tooth root is damaged but still able to house a dental crown, than a post and core is the way to do it.
 This way, a healthy tooth root is at least left in the mouth, and the crown is on a post that goes into the tooth root.

-How long do dental prosthetics last?
+How long do tooth replacement last?

-Depending on what kind of dental prosthetics you are receiving, you can expect different lifespans.
+Depending on what kind of tooth replacement option you are receiving, you can expect different lifespans.
 Good quality dental crowns on the front teeth can be expected to last as long as 10 to 20 years, easily.
 A dental implant will last a lifetime, provided that it was installed properly, and that adequate oral hygiene is maintained by the patient.
 The dental crown on top of the dental implant may be changed several times, but the implant, serving as an artificial tooth root, should stay well, and should not need to be replaced.

 How much do they cost?